lrse/whycon/README.md

 The code can be compiled either as a ROS package (shared library) or in a standalone version.

 **NOTE**: while the standalone version includes a demo application, this demo is not actively maintained anymore and will probably be removed soon.
-The reference application is provided as a series of ROS nodes, which utilize the _Whycon_ shared library.
+The reference application is provided as a series of ROS nodes, which utilize the _WhyCon_ shared library.
 For an example of how to implement your own standalone application, see the ROS node.

 Stable [releases](https://github.com/lrse/whycon/releases) are available periodically.
 Latest stable release can be downloaded by clicking [here](https://github.com/lrse/whycon/releases/latest).